Medically Reviewed By

 Important Facts About Cytoreductive Surgery and HIPEC

-• Cytoreductive surgery is the resection portion of the procedure.
-It is a debulking surgery.
-During debulking, doctors look for and remove all visible tumors from the peritoneal surface and in the abdominal cavity.
-A peritonectomy is typically performed, which is the removal of the lining of the abdominal cavity.
+- Cytoreduction with HIPEC is a two-part procedure combining surgery and chemotherapy.
+Cytoreduction is the debulking part of the surgery.
+Doctors look for and remove all visible tumors from the peritoneal surface and in the abdominal cavity.
+A peritonectomy is performed, which is the complete removal of the lining of the abdominal cavity.

-• Cytoreductive surgery combined with HIPEC is a time-consuming surgery due to debulking.
+- Cytoreductive surgery combined with HIPEC is a time-consuming operation.
 The entire process can take up to 14 hours.

-• Survival rates for this surgery vary.
-Some cancer centers report an average survival of 3 to 5-year survival rate following the procedure.
+- Survival rates for this surgery vary.
+Some cancer centers report an average of 3-5 years of survival following the procedure.
 Eligible patients have much better life expectancy.

 How to Get Cytoreductive Surgery With HIPEC for Your Mesothelioma

-2. Learn more about cytoreductive surgery with hyperthermic intraperitoneal chemotherapy for peritoneal mesothelioma.
-This includes survival rates, side effects, recovery time and patient recommendations.
+- Learn the details about cytoreductive surgery with hyperthermic intraperitoneal chemotherapy for peritoneal mesothelioma, including survival rates, side effects, recovery time and what to expect.

 Overview of Cytoreductive Surgery With HIPEC

-Some patients receive cytoreduction/HIPEC for palliative purposes, which can extend survival by a few months and decrease discomfort from symptoms, such as abdominal fluid excess or tumors pressing against the stomach.
+Some patients receive a less aggressive and invasive cytoreduction/HIPEC for palliative purposes, which can extend survival by a few months and decrease discomfort from symptoms, such as abdominal fluid build-up (ascites) or tumors pressing against certain organs.

-At the Medical College of Wisconsin, 17 cancer patients underwent 20 HIPEC surgeries for palliative intent.
-While the survival average was less than one year, symptom management improved as patients experienced symptom reduction 90% of the time.
-Symptoms remained reduced or non-existent after HIPEC surgery for an average of 5.1 months.
+At the Medical College of Wisconsin, 17 cancer patients underwent 20 HIPEC surgeries for palliative reasons.
+While the average survival was less than one year, symptom management improved and reduced patient symptoms 90% of the time.
+Symptom relief was reduced or permanently resolved after HIPEC surgery for an average of 5.1 months.

 Where Was Cytoreductive Surgery/HIPEC Developed?

-Cytoreductive surgery with HIPEC is sometimes shortened to CRS plus HIPEC.
+Cytoreductive surgery with HIPEC is also referred to as CRS plus HIPEC or cytoreduction with HIPEC.
 It was developed at the end of the 20th century, thanks in large part to mesothelioma specialist Dr. Paul Sugarbaker of the Washington Cancer Institute.
 Dr. Sugarbaker’s influence on the development of this surgery is why it’s often called the “Sugarbaker Technique.”

 Cytoreduction surgeries have existed since the middle of the 20th century.
-Dr. Joe Meigs, of Massachusetts General Hospital in Boston, first reported using tumor debulking surgery for the treatment of patients with ovarian cancer in 1934.
+Dr. Joe Meigs at Massachusetts General Hospital in Boston first reported using tumor debulking surgery for the treatment of ovarian cancer in 1934.
 However, the procedure did not become widely used until the 1970s.
-Doctors began introducing intraoperative chemotherapy to abdominal cancer treatment in the 1970s and 1980s.
+Doctors began introducing intraoperative chemotherapy for abdominal cancer treatment in the 1970s and 1980s.

 The development of cytoreductive surgery and heated intraperitoneal chemotherapy for peritoneal mesothelioma began in the 1990s.
 During this decade, Dr. Sugarbaker and colleagues introduced the Peritoneal Cancer Index (PCI) to stage new cases of malignant peritoneal mesothelioma and determine patient eligibility for safe surgery.